Sabiar-Hossain-liku/Sabiar-Hossain-liku/README.md

 ## About Me
-I am a Fullstack  and AI/ML Engineer .
+I am a Data Enthusiast.
 I specialize in building intelligent, data-driven applications by combining machine learning with modern web technologies.
 From designing models to deploying scalable systems, I enjoy working across the entire development lifecycle.

 ## What I Do
 - Fullstack Engineering